Configuring vendor-supported tape drives and media changers on VMware ESX/ESXi 4.x/5.x

 Resolution

-Note: As per the vSphere 5.x Release Notes, VMware no longer supports Tape Drives connected directly to ESXi 5.x and later.
+Note: Beginning with vSphere 5.x, VMware no longer supports Tape Drives connected directly to ESXi 5.x and later.

 To configure a tape device with a virtual machine in ESXi/ESX 4.x:

-1. Consult your backup hardware and software vendor to ensure that your tape device and backup software are supported to work with VMware ESXi/ESX 4.x.
+1. Consult the backup hardware and software vendor to ensure that the tape device and backup software are supported to work with VMware ESXi/ESX 4.x.

 2. Configure the tape device and controller according to the hardware vendor's guidelines.